 So when it comes to transmissions, it’s actually better to simply change the fluid than do a flush.
 This is how the manufacturer intends the job to be done, including only replacing 70% of the fluid, and including replacing the filter while you’re in there.
 And you should always replace the filter if your transmission has one, even though it makes the service a bit more expensive.

 This depends on a number of factors.
 Manual transmissions should have their fluid changed every 30,000 to 60,000 miles.
 Traditional automatic transmissions often have long service intervals, such as 100,000 miles or even never, but would benefit from having it changed more often than that.
 The CVT type of transmission becoming more common in modern cars requires more frequent intervals, while the dual-clutch type only requires an occasional gear oil change.

-As always, check your owner’s manual to read the manufacturer’s recommended maintenance schedule, and use that as a guideline for your own particular car.
+As always, check your owner’s manual or use the FIXD Maintenance Timeline to read the manufacturer’s recommended maintenance schedule, and use that as a guideline for your own particular car.
 You may wish to change it more frequently to avoid transmission damage.
 It’s much less expensive to change your fluid “too often” than to repair or replace your transmission.
 If you begin to have problems with your transmission, change your fluid immediately to avoid further damage.

 Common Symptoms You Need to Change Your Transmission Fluid

 - Your engine revs up between gear changes

 - Your transmission gets locked in one gear

 - Your transmission refuses to go into a gear, sometimes reverse

 Get the FIXD Sensor and free app today for a custom maintenance schedule based on your make, model, and mileage.
 Never miss important maintenance again with automated maintenance alerts!
 Learn more at fixd.com.